DanielPotter/DynamicPSProfile/README.md

 ## Windows Terminal

 Windows Terminal makes it easy to use custom PowerShell profiles.
-Simply add a new Terminal profile with the following command line.
+Simply add a new Terminal profile with the following command line replacing `Terminal.Custom` with the name of the desired profile.

 ```batch
 pwsh.exe -NoExit -NoProfile -Command "& { .
 (Join-Path (Split-Path $PROFILE) Terminal.Custom_profile.ps1) }"